 When we know what we believe, we will act in ways which effectively communicate those beliefs.
 But when we don’t have deeply-rooted values, we are easily influenced.

 So, you have a strong belief system, that’s good.
 Why do you have it?
 Why do your values differ from those of the people around you?
-When your why is founded in Christ, you are on the path to letting God guide your relationship.
+When your why is founded in Christ, you are on the path to letting God guide your relationship and demonstrating God’s love.

 My hope is that these seven principles encouraged you to surrender your relationship to God.
-For an in-depth study on godly relationships, check out my new book which will be released on February 28, 2019.
-Through God’s Eyes: Marriage Lessons for Women is now available for pre-order on Amazon.
+Through God’s Eyes: Marriage Lessons for Women is now available on Amazon.